OxNinja/Network-Visualizer/README.md

 - [ ] Auto load the uploaded file to render
 - [ ] Parsing XML to JSON

-See the [projet's kanban](https://github.com/OxNinja/Network-Visualizer/projects/1) for more details.
+See the [project's kanban](https://github.com/OxNinja/Network-Visualizer/projects/1) for more details.